lee-zhg/Intro-Watson-Translator/force-glossary-model.md

     $ curl -X POST --user "apikey:$apikey" --header "Content-Type: application/json" --data "{\"text\":\"Hello, Lee Zhang.
 Please don't park in the alley.\",\"model_id\":\"en-es\"}" "$url/v3/translate?version=2018-05-01"
     ```

+1. It returns

+    ```
+    {
+        "translations" : [ {
+            "translation" : "Hola, Lee Zhang.
+Por favor, no estacione en el callejón."
+        } ],
+        "word_count" : 13,
+        "character_count" : 49
+    }
+    ```

+1. Compare the translation result of the custom model and the base model.
+The term `alley` and `Lee Zhang` were translated as we expected.

 1. Deleting a custom translation model. **Don't run the command if you plan to use the custom model again**.

     To delete a custom translation model, use the Delete model method.